Events Leading to the Battle of Arkansas Post

-After the Union successes at Fort Henry and Fort Donelson, the Federals turned their attention to the Mississippi River.
-If the Union could gain control of the Mississippi, the Confederacy would be denied easy access to supplies from the Gulf of Mexico and territories in the American West.
+After the Union’s successes at the Battle of Fort Henry and Battle of Fort Donelson in 1862, Union leaders turned their attention to the Mississippi River.
+If the Federals could gain control of the Mississippi, they could deny the Confederacy easy access to supplies from the Gulf of Mexico and territories in the American West.
 Admiral David Farragut captured the port city of New Orleans on May 18, 1862, closing down Confederate access to the Gulf.
 In June, the Union tightened its grip on the Mississippi when Federal forces captured the river city of Memphis, Tennessee.
-Nevertheless, the South still controlled traffic on much of the river because of its strong fortifications at Vicksburg, Mississippi.
+Nonetheless, the South still controlled traffic on much of the river because of its strong fortifications at Vicksburg, Mississippi.

-Vicksburg is located on the eastern side of the Mississippi, south of the mouth of the Yazoo River.
-The city was known as “The Gibraltar of the Confederacy” because it is situated on a high bluff overlooking a horseshoe-shaped bend in the river.
+Vicksburg sits on the eastern side of the Mississippi, south of the mouth of the Yazoo River.
+Once known as “The Gibraltar of the Confederacy” the city rests on a high bluff overlooking a horseshoe-shaped bend in the river.
 The bluff upon which the city sits made it nearly impossible to assault from the river.
 Farragut made two attempts to do so in May and June 1862, but both failed.
 To the north, nearly impenetrable swamps and bayous protected Vicksburg.
 To the east, a ring of forts mounting 172 guns shielded the city from an overland assault.
-The land on the Louisiana side of the river, opposite Vicksburg was rough, etched with poor roads and many streams.
+The land on the Louisiana side of the river, opposite Vicksburg, was rough, etched with poor roads and many streams.

-In July 1862, General Henry Halleck was called to Washington and promoted to chief of all Union armies, leaving Major General Ulysses S. Grant in charge of operations in the western theater.
+In July 1862, President Abraham Lincoln recalled General Henry Halleck to Washington and promoted him to the chief of all Union armies, leaving Major General Ulysses S. Grant in charge of operations in the western theater.
 In December, Grant divided his Army of the Tennessee into two wings and launched his first attempt to capture Vicksburg.
 Grant ordered Major General William T. Sherman, commanding the right wing of his army, to travel down the Mississippi River and attempt to assault Vicksburg from the north.
-Sherman’s 30,000 Federals were badly defeated by 13,000 Confederate defenders at the Battle of Chickasaw Bayou (December 26-29, 1862).
+Sherman engaged Confederate forces led by Lieutenant General John C. Pemberton and Brigadier General Stephen D. Lee from December 26–29, 1862, however, just 13,000 Confederate defenders badly defeated Sherman’s 30,000 Federals at the Battle of Chickasaw Bayou.

 After the Battle of Chickasaw Bayou, Major General John A. McClernand replaced Sherman as commander of the right wing of the Army of the Tennessee.
 McClernand was a Democratic politician from Southern Illinois who raised a brigade of volunteers at the beginning of the Civil War and served under Grant during the early Union victories in Tennessee.
-McClernand was also an ambitious man who was well connected with fellow Illinoisan, Abraham Lincoln.
+McClernand was also an ambitious man who was well-connected with fellow Illinoisan, Abraham Lincoln.
 In October 1862, McClernand used his political influence to gain authorization from Secretary of War Edwin Stanton to raise an army for an expedition against Vicksburg.
-Because he had more seniority than Sherman, McClernand was able to take Sherman’s command, combine it with the army he raised, and rename it the Army of the Mississippi.
+Because he had more seniority than Sherman, McClernand annexed Sherman’s command, combined it with the army he raised, and renamed it the Army of the Mississippi.

-On January 9, 1863, thousands of Union soldiers began disembarking from troop ships and advanced up the Arkansas River toward Fort Hindman.
+On January 9, 1863, thousands of Union soldiers began disembarking from troopships and advanced up the Arkansas River toward Fort Hindman.
 Led by Sherman, the Federals quickly overran the outnumbered Rebels, forcing them back into the fort.
 The next day, Porter’s naval fleet moved into position and bombarded the fort.
-On January 11, McClernand’s artillery joined in with another barrage, effectively silencing the defenders’ remaining big guns.
+On January 11, McClernand’s artillery joined in with another barrage, silencing the defenders’ remaining big guns.
 As the infantry prepared for an attack, Porter’s fleet moved upstream to prevent a Rebel retreat.
-Hoping for reinforcements, Churchill ordered the Confederate garrison to defend the fort at all costs, but when McClernand’s infantry advanced, some of the Rebels realized that their situation was hopeless.
-About 4:30 in the afternoon, defenders on one side of the fort began raising white flags of surrender.
+Hoping for reinforcements, Churchill ordered the Confederate garrison to defend the fort at all costs, but when McClernand’s infantry advanced, some Rebels realized that their situation was hopeless.
+At about 4:30 in the afternoon, defenders on one side of the fort began raising white flags of surrender.
 Unaware of the white flags, soldiers on the other side of the fort fired on Federals who exposed themselves in response to the flags of truce.
-Eventually, the situation was resolved inside of the fort and white flags were raised on both sides.
+Eventually, those inside the fort resolved the confusion, and they raised white flags on both sides.

 Losses at the Battle of Arkansas Post were moderate.
 The Federals suffered a little over 1,000 casualties, including 134 killed.
-On the Confederate side, 709 soldiers were killed and nearly 4,800 surrendered, almost one-fourth of the total Rebel armed forces stationed in Arkansas.
-In addition, the Union soldiers commandeered Confederate arms, ammunition and other supplies before razing Fort Hindman.
-The Battle of Arkansas Post contributed little, if anything, toward the success of the Vicksburg Campaign, but it did eliminate a minor impediment to Union shipping on the Mississippi River.
+On the Confederate side, 709 soldiers perished and nearly 4,800 surrendered, almost one-fourth of the total Rebel armed forces stationed in Arkansas.
+In addition, the Union soldiers commandeered Confederate arms, ammunition, and other supplies before razing Fort Hindman.
+The Battle of Arkansas Post contributed little toward the success of the Vicksburg Campaign, but it eliminated a minor impediment to Union shipping on the Mississippi River.

 After the battle, McClernand informed Sherman and Porter that he intended to mount an excursion up the Arkansas River to assault Little Rock.
 Grant, however, was unimpressed with McClernand’s victory and considered it a diversion from the real task at hand.
 He countermanded McClernand’s plans and ordered him to rejoin the Union campaign against Vicksburg.
-McClernand complied and was relegated to a corps commander throughout the remainder of the campaign after Grant disbanded the Army of the Mississippi and returned its troops to the Army of the Tennessee.
+McClernand complied and served as a corps commander throughout the rest of the campaign after Grant disbanded the Army of the Mississippi and returned its troops to the Army of the Tennessee.